simple-crypto/SCALib/README.rst

 - state-of-the art algorithms,
 - excellent performance (see `benchmarks <https://github.com/cassiersg/SCABench>`_).

-SCALib contains various features for side-channel analysis, see the documentation_.
-Come on `matrix <https://matrix.to/#/#scalib:matrix.org>`_ to discuss!
+SCALib should be useful for any side-channel practitionner who wants to evaluate, but not necessarily attack, protected or non-protected implementations.

+See the documentation_ for the list of implemented tools.

+We have a `matrix chat <https://matrix.to/#/#scalib:matrix.org>`_ for announcements, questions, community support and discussions.

 .. _documentation: https://scalib.readthedocs.io/en/stable